ZAKI1905/DMSS/README.md

 ```

 ## Setup
-You need Root, Minuit2 (included in Root), gsl, and OpenMP.
+You need [Root](https://root.cern/), Minuit2 (included in Root), [GSL](https://www.gnu.org/software/gsl), and [OpenMP](https://www.openmp.org).
+The [Confind](https://github.com/ZAKI1905/CONFIND) & Zaki libraries are already included inside dependencies (Only for Mac OS).
+Confind generates the contour plots and it uses OpenMP, but the main code for DMSS doesn't directly use OpenMP.
 The CMake file will use find_package() to find these packages.
 If find_package() fails, open CMakeLists.txt in the main folder and edit the cmake path for root.
 Compile as follows:
   1. Create a build folder (e.g. mkdir build).
   2. Change directory to the build folder (e.g. cd build)
   3. Run cmake (e.g. cmake ..)